11 Excellent Glute Activation Exercises For Runners

 1. Begin by lying on your back with your knees bent, arms by your sides, and heels on the floor at hip-width apart.

-2. Lift your left leg and extend it straight parallel to your right thigh.
+2. Lift your left leg and extend it in a straight line parallel to your right thigh.

-3. Engage your core and lift your hips up off the ground, aligning them with your right knee.
+3. Engage your core and lift your hips off the ground, in line with your right knee.

-4. Hold this position for a couple of seconds, activating your glutes and keeping your hips aligned.
+4. Hold this position for a few seconds, activating your glutes and keeping your hips aligned.

 5. Lower your hips to the starting position.